 1. You’re Out of Room

 Is your entire house stuffed from floor to ceiling by boxes of the products you sell?
-Are your employees shoulder to shoulder on your couch, or are their desks so close they can see all too well what each other are doing?
+Is your employee’s shoulder to shoulder on your couch, or are their desks so close they can see all too well what each other are doing?
 Does your kitchen have more computers, printers, or other work technology than it does eating utensils?

 If your answer to any of these is “yes,” it may be time for a larger place.